herter4171/scale_troubleshoot/Readme.md

     ```
     > NOTE: Using `COPY` should only be used for testing, because it will cache the source in an image layer even if it's "deleted" in a subsequent layer.
 Cloning and removing source in a single `RUN` directive ensures that the image won't have source code embedded in its layers.

-# Image Use
+### Image Use
 For our SCALE image named `scale_mpi`, to get a shell in, you need to specify
-1. Mapping in the SCALE data (outer path on left and in-container on the right)
+1. Mapping in the SCALE data (set desired outer path to mount in left of the colon)
-1. Mapping in where the files to run are (same schema as above)
+1. Mapping in where the files to run are (set desired outer path to mount in left of the colon)
 1. Specifying your working directory the same as where files are
 1. Ensure MPI has enough shared memory, since Docker defaults to 64 MB